Transfer Nursing Waitlist FAQ

 (e) Tuberculosis test- Skin test or blood test with a negative read due every year, or clear chest x-ray which is due every 2 years.

-All BSN applicants need to complete CPR Healthcare Provider Certification.
-Accelerated BSN applicants need to complete CPR Healthcare Provider Certification for the fall semester.
+BSN applicants need to complete CPR Healthcare Provider Certification.
 You will need to obtain an American Heart Association Healthcare Provider Certification with Adult/Child/Infant techniques plus AED training.
 This certification may not expire during a semester.
 If you foresee it expiring during the semester, you will be required to have updated certification prior to that semester.

 For a list of current classes please contact the American Heart Association or https://atlas.heart.org/home.
 American Red Cross certification is NOT acceptable.
 Per our hospital partner affiliates agreement, we can only accept American Heart Association BLS provider CPR cards.

-Traditional BSN applicants will not need to complete this at this time.
+BSN applicants do not need to complete this at this time.

 Scholarships & Aid